Why not burn calories at home while you sit on your couch?

 Spin bikes can be adjusted according to fitness level and height.
 Stable and sturdy, this stationary bicycle is ideal for use indoors.
 The bike will not shake or wobble while you are riding.

-SYRINX bikes are also ergonomically-designed to make them comfortable to use.
+SYRINX bikes are also ergonomically designed to make them comfortable to use.
 It is very comfortable to ride on the bike, thanks to the well-padded seat and handlebars.
 A spin bike’s emergency brake will immediately stop the flywheel.

 It runs quietly thanks to a belt system, so neighbors will not be disturbed.
 Also, the belt will make your cycle smoother and less strained.